·

 We moved out before we moved in.

-By the time we moved to a home that fit,
+By the time we found a home that fit,

 by the time we cleared our belongings from customs,